au-research/raid-metadata/rtd/docs/source/extended/subjects.rst

 * https://id.loc.gov/authorities/subject.html (Library of Congress Subject Headings)
 * https://vocabs.ardc.edu.au/viewById/316 (Australian and New Zealand Standard Research Classification 2020: Fields of Research)

-**Note**: Registration agencies may add new subject schemas, so long as they are human and machine-readable with a single page per subject area.
-Note that not all schemes provide a URI for each term (in which case Registration Agencies will need to build and publish their own vocabulary).
-Schemas must be registered with the Registration Authority.

 .. _12.3-subject.keyword: